The Next “Serial” Might Be A Podcast From Tinder Or Spotify

 Spotify, “Showstopper”

-Launched in February and produced with Panoply Media, this series is hosted by The Fader editor-in-chief Naomi Zeichner and looks at the intersection of music and TV through interviews with music supervisors for shows like Stranger Things and Girls.
+Launched in February and produced by Slate Group Studios, this series is hosted by The Fader editor-in-chief Naomi Zeichner and looks at the intersection of music and TV through interviews with music supervisors for shows like Stranger Things and Girls.

 Why it works: Tackles a fun, niche subject that’s perfect for podcasts, featuring a behind-the-scenes take on pop culture.

-Note: Correction: An earlier version of this story said that Showstopper was produced by Panoply, it was in fact produced by Slate Group Studios.